MLB celebrates Billy Bean's lasting legacy, making baseball a safe space for all

 This browser does not support the video element.

-Bean was the only living openly gay Major League player (current or former), having come out in 1999, more than three years after he had played his final game.
-Bean played for the Tigers, Dodgers and Padres from 1987-1995, logging a total of 519 plate appearances in 272 career games.
+Bean was one of two living openly gay Major League players (current or former); the other is pitcher TJ House, who announced in 2022 that he is gay.
+Bean came out in1999, more than three years after he had played his final game.
+He played for the Tigers, Dodgers and Padres from 1987-1995, logging a total of 519 plate appearances in 272 career games.

 Bean joined the Office of the Commissioner in July 2014, hired by then-Commissioner Bud Selig as MLB’s first Ambassador for Inclusion.
 As a senior advisor to Commissioner Rob Manfred, Bean’s role focused on player education, LGBTQ inclusion and social justice initiatives.